cfull03/AI-Blog/_posts/2025-07-19-AI-is-simple.markdown

 - Trained with data 📊
 - Wrapped in fancy acronyms 🤓

-Once you realize it’s just algebra + optimization at scale, the mystery fades.

 ---

 ## 🚀 Final Thought

 AI is just math that **learns**.
 And like all good learners, it starts from something simple.

 > _It’s probably just `y = mx + b` wearing a suit._ 😉